-DEFINITIVE CONDITIONS AK E IN SCHEDULE 4 PART B OF THE CONSTITUTION Playing Conditions for 45 Over Matches (Weeks 1 - 5 and 15 -18 inclusive) Paras in Schedule 4, Part B of the Constitution TIMINGS, INTERVALS ETC. ( timings for Week 18 - 30 minutes earlier) First innings timings 12.30pm - 3.20pm Para 1 (a) Interval between innings 30 minutes Para 1 (a) Second innings timings 3.50pm - 6.40pm Para 1 (a) Extra time in event of bad weather 40 minutes (Close of play 7.20pm) Para 1 (b) (iii) Time to bowl full 45 overs Last over to commence by start of "cut-off" time.
+Playing Canditions for 15 C Playing Conditions for 45 Over Matches (Weeks 1 - 5 and 15 -18 inclusive) Paras in Schedule 4, Part B of the Constitution TIMINGS, INTERVALS ETC. (timings for Week 18 - 30 minutes earlier) First innings timings 12.30pm - 3.20pm Para 1 (a) Interval between innings 30 minutes Para 1 (a) Second innings timings 3.50pm - 6.40pm Para 1 (a) Extra time in event of bad weather 40 minutes (Close of play 7.20pm) Para 1 (b) (iii) Time to bowl full 45 overs Last over to commence by start of "cut-off" time.
 Para 8 Cut-off time is finishing time for innings plus allowances made by the umpires.
-Para 8 Penalties for failing to make "cut-off" time No run penalties to be applied Minimum overs for a result Minimum 40 over match; 20 overs in 2nd innings Paras 1 (b) - (f) Over-rates - effectively 16 overs per hour (as per ECB KO times) Para 8 After 40 minutes weather loss, then overs reduced as below: 1 over per innings for each 7.5 mins in 1st inns 1 over per 3.75 mins in 2nd inns Paras 1 (b) - (f) RESTRICTIONS ON BOWLER 'S OVERS Maximum number of overs 12 Para 3 In shortened matches ECB guidelines for reduced overs matches Para 3 POWER-PLAYS None to be applied FIELDING CIRCLES No fielding restriction circles Para 4 FIELDING RESTRICTIONS None other than Laws of Cricket (not more than 2 behind square on leg side at any time) Para 4 FOOT NO-BALL No free hits.
+Para 8 Penalties for failing to make "cut-off" time No run penalties to be applied Minimum overs for a result Minimum 40 over match; 20 overs in 2nd innings Paras 1 (b) - (f) Over-rates - effectively 16 overs per hour (as per ECB KO times) Para 8 After 40 minutes weather loss, then overs reduced as below: 1 over per innings for each 7.5 mins in 1st inns 1 over per 3.75 mins in 2nd inns Paras 1 (b) - (f) RESTRICTIONS ON BOWLER a's OVERS Maximum number of overs 12 Para 3 In shortened matches ECB guidelines for reduced overs matches Para 3 POWER-PLAYS None to be applied FIELDING CIRCLES No fielding restriction circles Para 4 FIELDING RESTRICTIONS None other than Laws of Cricket (not more than 2 behind square on leg side at any time) Para 4 FOOT NO-BALL No free hits.
 BALLS One new red-ball for each innings.
 Para 2 Team bowling 2nd must take new ball Para 2 SIGHT-SCREENS Normal sight-screens WEATHER AFFECTED/ SHORTENED GAMES - REVISION OF TOTALS Duckworth Lewis Stern not to apply.
-Revised target score to be calculated on an average run rate Paras 6 (c) - (d) Other Strict wides and pitch markings.
-Para 5 Fast short pitched - ECB definition and Laws of cricket to apply High full pitched balls - any pace as per new Law 42.7 - to be called no ball; warning Only one warning before removal from the attack.
-Time allowances as per ECB guidelines Para 8 (b)
+Revised target score to be calculated on an average run rate Paras 6 (c) - (d) Other Strict wides and pitch markings, plus in Divisions $1-3$ only of the Third Tier, all leg sides wides are to be called as wides Para 5 Fast short pitched - ECB definition and Laws of cricket to apply High full pitched balls - as per Law 47.1 as amended by MCC for 2019.
+Para 8 (b)

-45/45 matches to be played Weeks 1 to 5 (inclusive) and 15 to 18 (inclusive) Para 1 (a) POINT SCORING IN 45 OVER GAMESs Win - 10 points.
+45/45 matches to be played Weeks 1 to 5 (inclusive) and 15 to 18 (inclusive) Para 1 (a) POINT SCORING IN 45 OVER GAMESS Win - 10 points.
 Para 7 Loss - No points where an average run rate has been used.
 Para 7 - 2 points if the losing side batted second and its actual score was 90% or more of the target score or bowled second and took 8 or 9 wickets and/or the winning side took 95% or more of the balls allocated to it (excluding wides and no balls) to pass the target score.
 Para 7 - 1 point if the losing side batted second and its actual score was between 80% and 90% of the target score or bowled second and took 6 or 7 wickets and/or the winning side took 90% or more and less than 95% of the balls allocated to it (excluding wides and no balls) to pass the target score.
 Para 7 Scores level/tie - 5 points each Para 7 No result - 1 point each Para 7